 Some stores allow you to download listed extensions from other browsers.
-Downloading from from another browser may save you (the developer) effort upfront and remove the requirement to submit to additional stores if users are able to navigate to the existing store listings across different browsers.
 However, cross-browser access is not guaranteed by browser stores.
-To ensure your users are able to find your extension in different browsers, you should maintain a listing on each browser extension store.
+To ensure your users find your extension in different browsers, you should maintain a listing on each browser extension store.

 Migrate an existing extension to Microsoft Edge

-To get started publishing your extension to Microsoft Edge, you must register for a developer account with a MSA email account (@outlook.com, @live.com, and so on) to submit your extension listing in the store.
-When choosing an email address to register, consider if you must transfer or share ownership of the extension with others in your organization.
+@live.com, and so on.
+When you choose an email address to register, consider if you must transfer or share ownership of the extension with others in your organization.
 After registration is complete, you may create a new extension submission to the store.

-To submit your extension to the store, you must meet the following requirements.
+To submit your extension to the store, ensure you provide the following items.

-- All required visual assets, which includes a logo and small promotional tile.
+- All required visual assets, which include a logo and small promotional tile.

-- Optional promotional media, such as screenshots, larger promotional tiles, a URL, or any combination to videos of your extension.
+- Optional promotional media, such as screenshots, promotional tiles, and a video URL.

 Different stores may have different submission requirements.
-The above list summarizes the requirements for publishing an extension to Microsoft Edge.
+The above list summarizes the requirements to publish an extension for Microsoft Edge.

-After you complete the submission process, your extension is reviewed and either passes or fails the certification process.
+After you've successfully submitted your extension, your extension undergoes a review process and either passes or fails the certification process.
 Owners are notified of the outcome and given next steps as required.
-If you submit an updated extension to the store, including updates to the extension listing details, a new review process is started.
+If you submit an extension update to the store, a new review process is started.